Home-lab cloud, done the old-skool way.

 Services

-Entry points into the ScotNet stack.
+Entry points into the ScotNet stack, with live health folded straight into the cards.

 Contact